 How to Write for Text Request?
 Blog Contributor Guidelines

-Thank you for your interest in writing for Text Request!
-Text Request is an online software for two-way business texting.
-Our goal is to help businesses be better at business, and our blog is a bank of resources to do just that - with a bend towards mobile.
-In particular, we write for small-to-medium business owners and managers.
+Want to write for Text Request?
+Great!
+Text Request is an online texting service for businesses.
+Our goal is to help businesses be better at business, and our blog is a bank of expert resources to do just that.

 Topics we currently cover